SamoyaTech/D287-Custom-PC-Website/README.md

 ### What It Does

-- **Inventory Management (CRUD)** — Add, view, update, and delete both parts and products through a web interface backed by a relational database.
+- **Inventory Management (CRUD)** - Add, view, update, and delete both parts and products through a web interface backed by a relational database.
 - **Two Part Types** — Supports both in-house manufactured parts and outsourced parts, each with their own form and validation rules.
-- **Min/Max Inventory Tracking** — Every part has a defined minimum and maximum inventory threshold.
+- **Min/Max Inventory Tracking** - Every part has a defined minimum and maximum inventory threshold.
 The system validates input in real time and blocks updates that would push inventory outside that range, preventing invalid stock states.
-- **Product Assembly Logic** — Products are built from associated parts, with validation to ensure enough part inventory exists before a product can be created or updated.
+- **Product Assembly Logic** - Products are built from associated parts, with validation to ensure enough part inventory exists before a product can be created or updated.
-- **Buy Now / Purchase Flow** — Customers can "purchase" a product directly from the main inventory screen.
-Each purchase decrements product stock by one and displays a success/failure confirmation page depending on availability — without affecting the inventory of the underlying parts.
+- **Buy Now / Purchase Flow** - Customers can "purchase" a product directly from the main inventory screen.
+Each purchase decrements product stock by one and displays a success/failure confirmation page depending on availability, without affecting the inventory of the underlying parts.
-- **Sample Data on Startup** — The app seeds itself with 5 sample parts and 5 sample products on first run, so the inventory is populated and ready to explore immediately with no manual setup.
+- **Sample Data on Startup** - The app seeds itself with 5 sample parts and 5 sample products on first run, so the inventory is populated and ready to explore immediately with no manual setup.